-This la Back to Contents the data is not sensitive and can be shared externally or viewed by anyone Safeguarding Adults at Risk of Abuse or Neglect Policy: 25 (Amended 10/1/25, 15/4/25) Accountable Director: Operations
+This la Back to Contents

+Safeguarding Adults at Risk of Abuse or Neglect Policy: 25 (Amended 10/1/25, 15/4/25)

 Policy Statement: Freebridge believe that safeguarding is everyone's responsibility.
 We are committed to taking a person-led and outcome-focused approach.
 We believe that everybody has the right to live their life free from violence and abuse.
 Freebridge is committed to taking all reasonable measures to safeguard all adults at risk, who live in our accommodation.